MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/3-use-word-develop-communication-brief.md

+# Exercise 1, Task 1: Use Copilot in Word to develop a strategic communication brief
+---
 Boulder Innovations is developing a new internal communications platform called AuroraHub.
 It’s designed to help large organizations streamline messaging, boost employee morale, measure engagement in real time, and enhance internal communication strategies across the company.

 As a senior member of Boulder’s Communications team, you’re tasked with creating a strategic communication brief for the company’s executive leadership team.
 This brief, which is part of a broader employee engagement initiative, should: